Skip to content

 Example (saveBatch with specified batch size):

-// Assume a list of User entity objects
+// Assume we have a collection of User entity objects

 List<User> users = Arrays.asList(